 Most mass media sources who’ll attempt to “decode” this video will point out the disses directed at Kanye West, Kim Kardashian, Katy Perry, and her ex-boyfriend Calvin Harris.
 However, by doing so, they ignore about 90% imagery of the video.
 There is something else going on.

-To those “in the know”, the video can almost be read as a MK-Symbolism 101.
+To those “in the know”, the video can almost be read as an MK-Symbolism 101 course.
 Indeed, the video taps into all of the imagery and concepts that have been discussed on this site for years.
 Those who rule the entertainment industry need to have this Monarch culture constantly at the forefront of popular culture.
 Now it is Taylor Swift’s turn to bring it in full force, with a video that is breaking records of YouTube and Spotify.

 LWYMMD is indeed a blatantly obvious Monarch manifesto.
 (If you’ve never heard of Monarch programming, a deviation of the CIA project MKULTRA, read this article first).